The Ultimate Guide to Credit Card Protection and How to Use It

 If you see something odd on your credit card balance, let your card issuer know right away.
 The same goes if you can’t find your credit card.

-Even if you’re 99% sure your card is somewhere in your house or car, it can be a good idea to call your card issuer.
+Even if you’re 99% sure your card is somewhere in your house or car, it can be a wise idea to contact your card issuer.
 In some cases, they can freeze your card.
 This means that you’ll be able to unfreeze it once you’ve found it, without getting a new card and a new card number.

 What Does Credit Card Payment Protection Cover?